If you worked in any of these countries, you could be due a Tax Refund

 Income and SAPTO

-How much you pay for Medicare is based solely on the taxable income shown on your return.
+How much you pay for Australian Medicare is based solely on the taxable income shown on your return.
 Your Medicare levy is reduced if your income is below a certain threshold and in some cases you may not have to pay the levy at all.

 At present, the threshold for an individual to be liable for Medicare payments is around $20,542 per annum, although this may be subject to change in the future.
-You are eligible for a reduction on your Medicare levy if your income is equal to or less than $24,167 per annum.
+You are eligible for a reduction on your Australian Medicare levy if your income is equal to or less than $24,167 per annum.

 If you're eligible for the Seniors and Pensioners Tax Offset, these values are slightly higher.
 You are not liable to pay any levy whatsoever if your annual income is below $32,279, and your Medicare payments are significantly reduced if it falls beneath $37,975 per annum.